Relevant

 How to Build a Resilient Digital Infrastructure in the Banking Industry

 At Relevant, we know how important business resilience is.
-Your banking system may have a robust protection system in place, yet stats show that 70% of breaches are caused by external factors.
+Your banking system may have robust protection in place, yet Verizon’s 2025 Data Breach Investigations Report found that 87% of threat actors targeting the financial sector are external and financially motivated.
 Having security-first thinking and a team of experienced engineers, we provide cybersecurity services and help businesses withstand cyberattacks with no or minimal harmful outcomes.

-This article serves as a roadmap on how to become a digitally resilient business and ramp up your company’s tech productivity.
-Let’s dive in.
+Use this roadmap to build a digitally resilient business and raise your company’s tech productivity.

 Why should digital infrastructure be resilient?